DrCoolzic/esphome-docs/components/sc16is75x.rst

   SC16IS750 and SC16IS752 Breakout boards
 .. note::
-  The range of possible addresses for these boards are ``0x90`` to ``0xAE``.
+  The range of possible addresses for these boards are ``0x48`` to ``0x57``.
   The actual choice of  depends on state of the 2 address pins A0-A1.
-  Please see the table below to set the I²C device address for the boards.
-  A mixture of **up to sixteen** of these boards can reside on the same I²C bus.
+  The table below show how to connect the A0-A1 pins to set the I²C device address of the boards.
+A mixture of **up to sixteen** of these boards can therefore reside on the same I²C bus.

-  Once configured, you can use any of the UART channels (2 for SC16IS752 board) in your projects.
+  Once configured, you can use any of the UART channels (2 for SC16IS752 board) in your device.
 Each channel acts for the connected components as a virtual UART Bus.
 You can also use any of the 8 GPIO pins (pin number ``0-7``).
   Any option accepting a :ref:`Pin Schema <config-pin_schema>` can theoretically be used, but some more complicated components that do communication through